Corporate and Investment Cases in Bahrain

 Yes, generally, but the decision depends on the activity, requirements, and competent authority.
 The correct starting point is through the registration portal and official procedures.

-A limited liability company may include more than one partner, while a single-person company is owned by only one individual.
-In both forms, liability is limited to the amount of capital, but the difference affects the management structure, decision-making, and transfer of shares.
+A limited liability company may have more than one partner.
+A single-person company has only one owner.
+Liability is generally limited to the capital of the company, but the two structures differ in management, decision-making, and share ownership.

 Yes, a new partner can be introduced, shares can be transferred, or ownership can be redistributed, provided that the legal procedures are completed and the official records and internal contracts are updated properly.